Fine-Tuning Causal LLMs for Text Classification: Embedding-Based vs. Instruction-Based Approaches: Results and Observations

 \subsection{Embedding-Based vs Instruction-Based Performance}

 Following direct comparison between embedding-based and instruction-based finetuning approaches in Section \ref{sec:direct_comparison}, we broaden our investigation to a comprehensive set of LLM experiments spanning additional language models, parameter configurations, and both single-label and multi-label classification tasks.
-Table \ref{tab:other_models} synthesizes these results (as do Figures \ref{fig:f1_by_model_dataset_decoder} and \ref{fig:f1_by_model_dataset_instruct}), allowing for detailed analysis of F1 scores achieved by each model alongside their total and trainable parameters, bubble plots in Figures \ref{fig:clv_bubble} and \ref{fig:wipo_bubble} visualize these relationships for our two datasets.
+Table \ref{tab:other_models} synthesizes these results (as do Figures \ref{fig:f1_by_model_dataset_decoder} and \ref{fig:f1_by_model_dataset_instruct}), and Figure~\ref{fig:bubble_plots} visualizes F1 vs.\ trainable-parameter count for both datasets.

 Consistent with the trends noted earlier, Approach 1 continues to demonstrate robust classification performance, always competitive and often surpassing both instruction-tuned models and domain-specific BERT baselines—often with a fraction of the trainable parameters.
 For instance, Phi-3-mini-4k-instruct demonstrates remarkable performance despite only requiring updates to 7.6M-15.2M parameters.
-This is most visible in Figure \ref{fig:clv_bubble} where the model F1 score is comparable to those with many more trainable parameters, suggesting efficient adaptation of internal LLM representations for this task.
+This is most visible in Figure~\ref{fig:bubble_plots} (left, DatasetCLV) where its F1 score is comparable to those with many more trainable parameters, suggesting efficient adaptation of internal LLM representations for this task.
 Key clusters in the bubble plots reinforce that increasing trainable parameters beyond a moderate threshold delivers diminishing returns; some compact models compete closely with much larger counterparts.